jherax/js-utils/README.md

 [js-utils][js-utils]
 ========

-These are a suite of utilities for javascript and jquery, including tools for validating, text formatting, and misc.
+This is a suite of utilities for JavaScript and jQuery, which includes tools for validating, text formatting, and other features.

 Getting Started
 ---------------
-The tools has a dependency on [jQuery 1.10+][jQuery.js], which must be loaded before [js-utils][jherax.js].<br>
+The utility has a dependency on [jQuery 1.10+][jQuery.js] which must be loaded before [js-utils][jherax.js].<br>
-It also requires some [CSS][jherax.css] for functions showing tooltips, *fnLoading*, and other methods.
+It also requires some [CSS][jherax.css] rules for functions showing tooltips, and other methods.

-If [jQuery.ui.position](http://api.jqueryui.com/position/) is available, all tooltips will be rendered using jQuery.ui, otherwise an internal positioning function will be used.
+If [jQuery.ui.position](http://api.jqueryui.com/position/) is available, all tooltips will be rendered using jQuery.ui, otherwise an internal function for positioning will be used.

-*[fnShowDialog](#fnshowdialog-options)* is a facade for [ui dialog widget](https://jqueryui.com/dialog/) and has a dependency on [jQuery.UI 1.9+][jQuery.ui].<br>
+[fnShowDialog](#fnshowdialog-options) is a facade for [ui dialog widget](https://jqueryui.com/dialog/) and has a dependency on [jQuery.UI 1.9+][jQuery.ui].<br>
 But if you don't want to use jQuery.ui, this method can be overridden by specifying the `source` property to the function that will replace it.

 The library has the following structure: